Introduction to YAML, starting with what's the difference between it and JSON?

 About YAML

-I'm sure you're all familiar with the term YAML, which is similar to
+I'm sure you're all familiar with terms similar to YAML.

 So my understanding that it is a data format rather than a markup language was correct